 Emirates, Etihad, Qatar and British Airways have complimentary top-shelf alcohol for those over the age of 18.
 These include extensive wine lists and a vast range of spirits, liquor, and champagne all served in proper crystal glasses.

 Both airlines offer extensive alcohol, but in terms of brand and cost, Emirates wins as it offers more drink options breaking the $100 USD per bottle ceiling.
 They are also the only airline serving Hennessy Paradis Cognac in First Class, with a retail price around $700 per bottle.
-All the airlines offer a decent champagne in First but British Airways is notable in that it cheaps-out on the wine list with very low grade wines which would rrp around £10-15 compared to, say, Emirates who’s wines cost double this (so arguably should be twice as nice).
+All the airlines offer a glass of decent champagne in First but British Airways is notable in that it cheaps-out on the wine list with very low-grade wines which would rrp around £10-15 compared to, say, Emirates who’s wines cost double this (so arguably should be twice as nice).

 Emirates Vs Etihad First Class Entertainment & WiFi – Which Is Best?